-- Your Medical Home will work with Providence Health Plan.
-They will arrange any referral requirements that may be needed for certain Covered Services.
-More information is in section 3.5. - In most cases when you use your Medical Home, higher benefit levels will apply and your out-of-pocket expenses will be reduced. - Your Medical Home will coordinate care, when necessary, with a wide variety of high quality In-Network Providers to help you with your health care needs.
+• Your In-Network Provider will work with Providence Health Plan to arrange for any Prior Authorization requirements that may be necessary for certain Covered Services.
+For more information on Prior Authorization, see section 3.5.

+- In most cases when you use In-Network Providers, higher benefit levels will apply and your out-of-pocket expenses will be reduced. - You will have a wide variety of high quality In-Network Providers to help you with your health care needs.

-So remember, it is to your advantage to meet your health care needs by using your Medical Home whenever possible.
+So remember, it is to your advantage to meet your health care needs by using an In-Network Provider, including an In-Network Primary Care Provider, whenever possible.

-3.1.2 Indian Health Services Providers
+3.1.3 Indian Health Services Providers

-Native American Indian and Alaskan Native Members may also access Covered Services from Indian Health Services (IHS) facilities at no greater cost than if the Services were accessed from a Medical Home.
+Native American Indian and Alaskan Native Members may also access Covered Services from Indian Health Services (IHS) facilities at no greater cost than if the Services were accessed from an In-Network Provider.
 For a list of IHS facilities, please visit the IHS website at ihs.gov, or contact the regional IHS office at:

 Portland Area Indian Health Service 1414 NW Northrup St., Ste.
-800 Portland, OR 97209 Telephone: 503-414-5555
+800 Portland, OR 97209

+Telephone: 503-414-5555

-3.2 THE ROLE OF A MEDICAL HOME PRIMARY CARE PROVIDER
+3.2 THE ROLE OF A PRIMARY CARE PROVIDER

 To encourage optimum health, we promote wellness and preventive care.
-We also believe wellness and overall health is enhanced by working closely with one physician or provider - your Medical Home Primary Care Provider.
-Your Medical Home Primary Care Provider can provide most of your care and, when necessary, coordinate care with other providers in a convenient and cost-effective manner.
+We also believe wellness and overall health is enhanced by working closely with one physician or provider your Primary Care Provider.
+Your Primary Care Provider can provide most of your care and. when necessary, coordinate care with other providers in a convenient and cost-effective manner.
+We recommend that upon joining Providence Health Plan you and each of your Family Members choose an In-Network Primary Care Provider as soon as possible.

-3.2.1 Medical Home Primary Care Providers
+3.2.1 Primary Care Providers

-A Medical Home Primary Care Provider is a Qualified Practitioner who specializes in family practice, general practice, internal medicine or pediatrics; a nurse practitioner; or a physician assistant, when providing Services under the supervision of a physician, who agrees to be responsible for the continuing medical care by serving as case manager.
-Members may choose and self-refer to a physician specializing in obstetrics or gynecology; a nurse practitioner; a certified nurse midwife; or a physician assistant specializing in women's health care as their Medical Home Primary Care Provider.
-Child Members may choose a physician specializing in pediatrics as their Medical Home Primary Care Provider.
+A Primary Care Provider is a Qualified Practitioner who specializes in family practice, general practice, internal medicine or pediatrics; a nurse practitioner; or a physician assistant, when providing Services under the supervision of a physician, who agrees to be responsible for the continuing medical care by serving as case manager.
+Members may choose and self-refer to a physician specializing in obstetrics or gynecology; a nurse practitioner; a certified nurse midwife; or a physician assistant specializing in women's health care as their Primary Care Provider.
+Child Members may choose a physician specializing in pediatrics as their Primary Care Provider.

-Medical Home Primary Care Providers provide preventive care and health screenings, medical management of many chronic conditions, allergy shots, treatment of some breaks and sprains, and care for many major illnesses and nearly all minor illnesses and conditions.
-Many Medical Home Primary Care Providers offer maternity care and minor outpatient surgery as well.
+Primary Care Providers provide preventive care and health screenings, medical management of many chronic conditions, allergy shots, treatment of some breaks and sprains, and care for many major illnesses and nearly all minor illnesses and conditions.
+Many Primary Care Providers offer maternity care and minor outpatient surgery as well.

-IMPORTANT NOTE: Medical Home Primary Care Providers have a special agreement with us to serve as a case manager for your care.
-This means not all of our Medical Home Providers with the specialties listed above are Medical Home Primary Care Providers.
-Please refer to the Provider Directory, available online, for a listing of designated Medical Home Primary Care Providers or call your Customer Service team to request a hard copy.
+IMPORTANT NOTE: In-Network Primary Care Providers have a special agreement with us to serve as a case manager for your care.
+This means not all of our In-Network Providers with the specialties listed above are In-Network Primary Care Providers.
+Please refer to the Provider Directory, available online, for a listing of designated In-Network Primary Care Providers or call your Customer Service team to request a hard copy.